swilgosz/hanamimastery/data/episodes/6-complex-ruby-data-transformations-made-simple.md

 I often work with hashes in plain ruby, especially when I prepare **standalone scripts or gem packages**, and there were plenty of situations where I needed to do some simple, or more complex data transformations to achieve the expected output.

-In the [episode #4](/episodes/4-string-transformations-with-dry-inflector) I've described how I easily do fancy manipulations on string objects, but, more complex data sets require more powerful tricks to serve our needs so I've decided to extend this topic.
+In the *episode #4* I've described [how I easily do fancy manipulations on string objects](/episodes/4-string-transformations-with-dry-inflector), but, more complex data sets require more powerful tricks to serve our needs so I've decided to extend this topic.

+### Troubles with data transformations - symbolize keys

-One example of troublesome hash, is when I get the hash as a method argument, but I don't know if the keys are symbols or strings, then things can get messy.
+One example of troublesome hash, is when I get the hash as a method argument, but **I don't know if the keys are symbols or strings**.
+Then things can get messy.

 ```ruby
 def deserialize(hash)